kaylalaufer/UIMA_Homework3/README.md

    In LearnEasy screen, small button should be chosen when elapse<8, medium when 8<=elapse<=16, and large when elapse>16;
-   For buttons at the bottom of the screen in Learn Mode, we use another color (blue) to differentiate from that of the selection buttons;
+   For buttons at the bottom of the screen in Learn Mode, we use another color (blue) to differentiate from that of the selection buttons (purple);
    On HardResult screen we implement two buttons that allow users to retry or go back to the landing screen.